manikajain11/Microsoft-Engage-2021-Teams-Clone/README.md

 <h3 align="center"> Keeping you connected, wherever you are!<br>
 Presenting to you the Clone of Microsoft Teams with enhanced features.<br></h3>
 <h2 align="center"><a href="https://engage-microsoft-teams-clone.herokuapp.com/">Microsoft-Teams-Clone</a></h2>

+#### Microsoft Teams Clone,' :women_technologist:' a video conferencing and in-built chat web application that helps you meet, chat, call and collaborate in just one place!